-Berrigan Shire (pop 8416) on the New South Wales and the Victorian border is three hours north of Melbourne (270 km) and 7 hours (670 km) south-west of Sydney.
+Berrigan Shire (pop 8643) on the New South Wales and the Victorian border is three hours north of Melbourne (270 km) and 7 hours (670 km) south-west of Sydney.
 A rural community with Murray River tourism and exceptional recreation, social and health services, and facilities in its four towns (Berrigan, Barooga, Finley and Tocumwal) the Shire's towns also service surrounding dry land and irrigated farming districts.

-European settlement dates from the late 1840s with land used mainly for cropping and grazing.
+Aboriginal original people have lived on the land of Berrigan Shire since time in memorial, European settlement dates from the late 1840s with land used mainly for cropping and grazing.
 When the Shire of Berrigan was established in 1906 the fortunes of and the population of the Shire, in its early years fluctuated in response to economic and environmental conditions.
 This uncertainty, however, changed with the expansion in the 1960s of irrigated agriculture.

 Today continued development is most evident in the Murray River (NSW and Victorian) border townships of Barooga and Tocumwal.
 These are towns and communities that attract families to rural lifestyle blocks and also retirees from metropolitan Melbourne.
-While the towns of Berrigan and Finley remain important sub-regional service centres servicing the outlying communities (e.g.: Blighty, Jerilderie, Savernake) of the neighbouring LGAs of Edward River, Murrumbidgee and Federation Councils.
+While the towns of Berrigan and Finley remain important sub-regional service centres servicing the outlying communities (e.g.: Blighty, Jerilderie, Savernake) of the neighbouring local government areas of Edward River, Murrumbidgee and Federation Councils.